 Distinct features of our program include:

-- Rigorous, multidisciplinary curriculum that includes global travel and study
+- Rigorous, multidisciplinary curriculum

-- Full–time consultancy project with leading policy organizations
+- Consultancy project with leading policy organizations

 - High–touch learning experience with dedicated career planning and professional coaching support